Retina & Vitreous

 Flashes of light

-Repeated light flashes may be linked with vitreous or retinal traction and should be evaluated.
+Repeated light flashes may be linked with vitreous or retinal traction and should be evaluated by an eye specialist.

 3